nilc-nlp/MuPe-Diversidades/README.md

 Note: audios were cut every 30 seconds automatically at pre-processing steps and put back together, which was found to jeopardize the quality of prosodic segmentation annotation, so version 1.0 will soon be available with the correction of the problem

 Version 1.0
-Coming soon
+In progress
 Audios without cuts
 With manual review of the prosodic segmentation annotation

 # Sponsors / Funding